GIGABOOST.AI

 What Is the Insider Framework: Mastering the Narrative Arc?

-Do not start with your vision.
-Start with the urgent, expensive problem that exists today.
-VCs prioritize "painkillers" over "vitamins."
+Do not start with your vision — start with the urgent, expensive problem that exists today, because VCs prioritize "painkillers" over "vitamins."
+The problem must pass two immediate tests.

 • The Specificity Test: Instead of saying "supply chains are broken," say "last-mile delivery in the Southeast US currently loses $14 per parcel due to [Specific Inefficiency]."